vuxcode/pr1-project-loke-nordlander-olsson/bug-list.md

 Not fixed:

-1. Problem: The script end tag says unexpected end of input in console.

 Fixed:

 1. Problem: The if and else if elements don't recognise words that are being input.
 It had to do with the fact I had .toLowerCase with uppercase letters.
+2. Problem: The script end tag says unexpected end of input in console.
+Accidentally deleted a curly bracket when coding, fixed by adding it.